stefan-m-lenz/UroLlmEval/README.md

 python ./create_figures.py
 ```

-The plots are then created in the folder `output/summary/plots` and the suplementary interactive HTML plots in `interactive_plots/output`.
+The plots are then created in the folder `output/summary/plots`.

 ## Citation